[SOLVED] CS CSE 371 Computer Organization and Design

 Predication

-Instead of predicting which way we’re going, why not go both ways?
+Instead of predicting which way were going, why not go both ways?

 compute a predicate bit indicating a condition